 Meeting of the COAG Select Council on Women’s Issues

 The Hon.
-Malarndirri McCarthy, MLA, Minister for Women’s Policy, Northern Territory, chaired the second meeting of the COAG Select Council on Women’s Issues (the Select Council) in Darwin on Wednesday 18 July 2012.
+Kate Ellis MP, Australian Government Minister for the Status of Women, chaired the inaugural meeting of the COAG Select Council on Women’s Issues (Select Council) in Adelaide on Friday 18 November 2011.

-Women’s Ministers reasserted their commitment to work collaboratively to progress national reform through:
+Women’s Ministers reasserted their commitment to progress reform through the following three projects:

-- implementation of the National Plan to Reduce Violence against Women and their Children
+- implementing the National Plan to Reduce Violence against Women and their Children (National Plan)

 - developing and recommending a national framework for gender equality and